 - any false claim (actual or implied) of endorsement by, or other relationship with HoganTaylor;

-- framing or embedding of any pages of our Website; or
+- framing or embedding of any pages of our Websites; or

 - other infringement of our trademarks, copyright and/or other intellectual property rights

-HoganTaylor does not bear any responsibility whatsoever for the content, accuracy or security of any websites that are linked (by way of hyperlink or otherwise) to this Website.
+HoganTaylor does not bear any responsibility whatsoever for the content, accuracy or security of any websites that are linked (by way of hyperlink or otherwise) to the Websites.

 PROHIBITED ACTIONS.
-You may not do any of the following on, through or in any way in connection with the Website:
+You may not do any of the following on, through or in any way in connection with the Websites: